 ES 15011 INTRODUCTION TO FIRSTAID - This course is designed to introduce student to basic first aid concepts and practices in the workplace.
 Practical application and examination will support lecture topics studied in the course, including cardiopulmonary resuscitation (CPR).
-This course is designed to be taken in the same semester as ES15031 First Responder: Chemical and ES 15041 Emergency Response Planning.

 ES 15023 FIRST RESPONDER: MEDICAL - This course is designed to prepare a person to assist Emergency Medical Technicians & assess injuries and provide immediate care.
 This is the next step after Basic First Aid and CPR.